Ben Lowry: Northern Ireland like the rest of UK had been alone against Hitler - no wonder there was so much joy on VE Day

 After Stalingrad showed that Hitler would sacrifice his own soldiers on a ruinous scale to win the war.

-And after not only solid reports of German atrocities reached these islands as the war progressed but definitive proof of them emerged as Nazi territory was defeated in early 1945.
+And after not only solid reports of German atrocities reached these islands as the war progressed but definitive proof of them emerged as Nazi territory was defeated and death camps were found in early 1945.

-Or maybe I am wrong to say that he was blind.
+Or maybe I am wrong to say that de Valera was blind.
 Maybe he just sympathised with it all.

-Yet the sort of Irish voices who defend him paying his respects to Hitler, still failing or refusing to see what Churchill had done more than decade before, are the voices who tell us Ireland wasn’t really neutral.
+Yet the sort of Irish voices who defend de Valera paying his respects to Hitler, him still failing or refusing to see what Churchill had done more than decade before, are the voices who tell us Ireland wasn’t really neutral.
 Sorry, it was.
 It was ultimately neutral in the face of the greatest ever existential threat to western freedom and democracy.

 The older I get the more terrifying I realise it was for Britain in the autumn of 1940.
-Even if I had merely been a Northern Ireland-based reporter I would have been sick with worry.
+Even if I had merely been a Northern Ireland-based reporter, let alone a soldier, I now know I would have been sick with worry and stress just covering events, let alone fighting perhaps to the death.
 Churchill had colleagues who wanted him to throw in the towel, and understandably too.

-But we had at the helm a man who didn’t.
+But we had at the helm a man who didn’t do that.
 Interestingly, he almost met Hitler in Germany before he became leader and even admirers of Churchill are relieved he didn’t.
 Another common human trait, which Churchill apparently had, is to warm to dodgy people in person, and thereafter be softer on them than we would be if we had never had that personal connection.